23 October 2020

 This post will also cover new skincare ingredients such as polyglutamic acid and polyhydroxy acids; and familiar skincare heroes like vitamin C and niacinamide.
 So if you’d like to learn about how to use these ingredients to your benefit, read on!

-To read about my review on The Ordinary’s skincare products and learn about familiar active ingredients such as vitamin C and more interesting one like copper peptides and azelaic acid, please read my post The Ordinary Skincare Review and Ingredients Decoded.
+To read about my review on The Ordinary’s skincare products and learn about familiar active ingredients such as vitamin C and more interesting one like copper peptides and azelaic acid, please read my post Azelaic Acid: A Multi-tasking Skincare Active to Know and The Ordinary Skincare Review and Ingredients Decoded.

 The Inkey List is skincare brand from the UK that offers single ingredient product.
 The brand was launched last year and has often been compared to The Ordinary.
 The Inkey List has a straightforward and no-frills approach to its packaging is very pocket-friendly.
 Their products are available in Singapore through Sephora or from online retailers like ASOS.